Vintage Culture: Biography

 In 2016, he released the EP Hollywood by Ganza Seal Skol Music in partnership with Spinnin Records.
-Soon after he charted his remix of "Drinkee" for double Sofi Tukker released by Ultra Music at # 4 Dance chart of Beatport and even after a month of release has remained in the Top 10 with it.
-But it was with "Wild Kidz" released by Spinnin Records that Vintage Culture began to gain international recognition, the song entered the "Global Viral" Spotify and received support Oliver Heldens, EDX and Sam Feldt.
+Soon after, he charted his remix of "Drinkee" for duo Sofi Tukker, released by Ultra Music at the #4 Dance chart of Beatport; after a month, the release has remained in the Top 10.
+However, it was "Wild Kidz" Spinnin Records as he began to gain international recognition, as the song entered the "Global Viral" Spotify and received support from Oliver Heldens, EDX, and Sam Feldt.

+In 2023, he climbed up at the best position of his career, at #10 in the DJ Mag Top DJs list.